 For decades, scientists (and even the United Nations and Europol) have warned that the design and implementation of the AML regime is deeply flawed, and profoundly ineffective.
 The impact on criminal finances is a fraction of a percentage point from zero, yet the costs and harms inflicted on citizens, communities, businesses, and even countries, are immense.

 If we want a system that works, and which doesn't unnecessarily affect legitimate businesses and ordinary citizens, we need to discuss effectiveness; for decades the the proverbial elephant in the AML lounge room studiously ignored.

-The only site about anti-money laundering effectiveness curated by someone with a PhD in policy effectiveness, outcomes and AML and quoted in The Economist, Forbes, Politico, Reuters, and elsewhere – including US Senate testimony describing the modern anti-money laundering experiment arguably the least effective anti-crime measure, anywhere, ever.
+This is the only site about AML/CFT effectiveness curated by someone with a PhD in policy effectiveness, outcomes, and AML (a surprisingly rare combination), quoted in The Economist, Forbes, Politico, Reuters, The Conversation, and elsewhere – including academic research papers and US Senate testimony describing the modern anti-money laundering experiment arguably the least effective anti-crime measure, anywhere, ever.

 However, profound failure signals opportunity for profound value: an order of magnitude reduction in the immense social and economic harms from serious profit-motivated crime and other financially indicated crime, including terrorism, and a massive reduction in regulatory risk and compliance costs.